Menu Close

 Bipolar involves episodes of manic and depressive episodes, not to be confused with depression.
 During manic episodes, individuals may experience elevated energy levels, impulsive behaviour and an inflated sense of self-worth.
 Conversely, depressive episodes bring about overwhelming sadness, fatigue and a loss of interest in activities.

-Common myths about bipolar
+facts about bipolar

 • The World Health Organization recognizes bipolar as one of the leading causes of lost years of life among individuals aged 15 to 44.